-- 3.8.
+- 3.3.
+Policy LN 3.1 addresses a series of ecological and biodiversity issues.
+They are key features of the character of the parish. - 3.4.
 Cranbrook & Sissinghurst Parish is characterised by an ecological network of a wide variety of valuable wildlife habitat, including historic fields, wildflower meadows, grasslands of importance, orchards, wood pasture & parkland and woodlands (ancient, broadleaved, mixed, scrub and coniferous) connected by a network of hedgerows containing mature and veteran trees, watercourses, lakes and ponds.
-This provides habitat for a diverse range of flora and fauna, including rare and legally protected species. - 3.9.
-The Neighbourhood Plan wishes to protect and enhance these ecological assets, in order to maximise opportunities for the recovery of nature in the parish. - 3.10.
+This provides habitat for a diverse range of flora and fauna, including rare and legally protected species.
+The Neighbourhood Plan wishes to protect and enhance these ecological assets, in order to maximise opportunities for the recovery of nature in the parish. - 3.5.
 Protected and rare species known to be present in the parish are reliant on suitable areas of habitat to thrive or can become genetically isolated and eventually locally extinct.
-Providing habitat connectivity extends the area over which such species can live. - 3.11.
+Providing habitat connectivity extends the area over which such species can live. - 3.6.
 The "Making Space for Nature Review" commissioned by Defra and completed in 2010, stated that to reverse biodiversity decline we need to establish coherent and resilient ecological networks we need more, bigger, better and more joined habitats.
-This requires consideration of ecological connectivity not at the site level but at a landscape-level. - 3.12.
+This requires consideration of ecological connectivity not at the site level but at a landscape-level. - 3.7.
 There is now a significant body of evidence linking access to the natural environment with mental and physical health and wellbeing in communities.
-A healthy natural environment provides ecosystem services such as clean water and air as well as a pleasant place to live, work and take leisure. - 3.13.
+A healthy natural environment provides ecosystem services such as clean water and air as well as a pleasant place to live, work and take leisure.
 There is an opportunity within new development to provide best practice features which enhance biodiversity.
 The parish is well placed within the rural context to provide high quality development which integrates such enhancements, and if executed well could perhaps become a case study for future design guidance.
-Impact on habitats on species should be a key consideration of the design. - 3.14.
-Negative impacts on biodiversity must in the first instance be avoided (for example by developing a different site or altering site layout), adequately mitigated for and compensated for only as a last resort.
-This is the principle of the mitigation hierarchy. - 3.15.
-Developed in 2019 the Biodiversity Metric 2.0 provides a way of measuring and accounting for biodiversity losses and gains resulting from development or land management change.
-This calculator has been designed to quantify existing biodiversity value (outside designated sites and priority habitats see below), in terms of habitats, to ensure no net loss and instead net gain.
-This is likely to be superseded by a new method of calculating biodiversity net gain or
+Impact on habitats on species should be a key consideration of the design.